authpass/biometric_storage/README.md

 Check out [AuthPass Password Manager](https://authpass.app/) for a app which makes heavy use of this plugin.

+## Versions

+* Use 0.2.x for legacy plugin format for iOS and android support.
+* Use 0.3.x-beta for the new platforms pubspec format which also supports mac OS.

 ## Getting Started

 ### Android